linode/docs/docs/platform/object-storage/object-storage-use-cases/index.md

 ### Unstructured Data

 Unstructured data is any data that does not fit into a traditional database.
 Object Storage excels at storing large amounts of unstructured data.
 With the ability to configure custom metadata for each piece of unstructured data, it is easy to extrapolate useful information from each object and to retrieve objects with similar metadata.
-Examples of unstructured data include [images, video, audio, and documents](#images-video-audio-and-documents) and [Big Data](#big-data).
+Examples of unstructured data include [images, video, audio, documents,](#images-video-audio-and-documents) and [Big Data](#big-data).

 ### Images, Video, Audio, and Documents